torinriley/SocialEngine/README.md

 - `data/`: Contains the dataset and any data preprocessing scripts.
 - `src/`: Source code for data processing and model training.
+- `static/`: Static files such as images and JavaScript.
+- `templates/`: HTML templates for the Flask app.

 ## Installation